-Displaying items by tag: Grand Rapids Area Chamber of Commerce
+Displaying items tagged: Grand Rapids Area Chamber of Commerce

 Gov. Gretchen Whitmer’s budget proposal would restore funding for a training program for skilled trades that the Grand Rapids Area Chamber of Commerce has championed for years.